 Less common now than it was 20 years ago, central heating knocking or banging is still very annoying.
 There are three main causes of banging:

 3. The most serious and least likely cause is boiler kettling, this happens in hard water areas where limescale builds in in the boiler's heat exchanging and constricts/blocks the flow of water.
-As the pressure builds up the water turns in to steam, when these steam bubbles collapse and turn back in to water you get a rumbling/banging sound - to fix this you need to call our a heating engineer.
+As the pressure builds up the water turns in to steam, when these steam bubbles collapse and turn back into water you get a rumbling/banging sound - to fix this you need to call out a heating engineer.

 Radfans that live on top of your radiator redirecting heat into your room - perfect for most radiators.

 Radfan Slim fits to the bottom of your radiators to accelerate the warm air flow up and around your room.
 Use with radiators where the Radfan Classic won't fit.